qiu-wanyong/qiu-wanyong/README.md

-- 👋 Hi, I’m Wanyong Qiu @jomaron
-- 👀 I’m from ...
+- 👋 Hi, I’m Wanyong Qiu @jomaron - 👀 from ...
 Brain Health Engineering Lab.
 - 🌱 I’m currently learning ...
-Federal Learning in Healthcare- Computer Hearing- Psychophysiological Computation
+Federal Learning in Healthcare- Computer Hearing- Psychophysiological Computation...
 - 💞️ I’m looking to collaborate on ...
 You - 📫 Contact me ...
 E-mail

 - ✨ The Lab is open for PhD students and post-doctoral fellows, welcome to join us.